opeolluwa/backend-for-humans/src/module_5/scripts/using-variables.md

 ```

 <div style="margin: 5rem 0">
-To be candid, for someone that has not written any code, there is a lot of things going on here, which you don't need to worry about, read along!
+To be candid, for someone that has not written any code, there is a lot of things going on here, and i can almost guess that you just scroll past it!
+Now, go back, it doesn't make any or much sense but just read/observe all the lines.

-But first, I encourage you to click on the arrow at the top right corner to see
+When you are done, I encourage you to click on the arrow at the top right corner to see
-the code in action
+the code in action.

 ![code run](../../assets/js-code-run.png)